Aurnab990/ibos-assesment/README.md

 Welcome to **FurniFlex**, a modern furniture e-commerce platform built with ReactJS, TailwindCSS, and Firebase.
 This application allows users to browse products, manage a shopping cart, and handle user authentication seamlessly.

+## Issue
+After deploying I see my product listing align is changed.
+I give it 3 items in a row, but after deploying it shows ok, but after a few minutes it's change the align and list 2 items in a row.
+So I waorking on that but for time issue, I requested to consider this time.

 ## Live Demo

 You can check out the live application here: [FurniFlex Live Demo](https://furniflexibos.netlify.app/)